David-Seth Kirshner

-David-Seth Kirshner (born 1973), is the Rabbi of Temple Emanu-El, in Closter, New Jersey.
+David-Seth Kirshner (born 1973), is an American rabbi and activist, who has served in Temple Emanu-El, in Closter, New Jersey.

 Prior to becoming a congregational rabbi, he worked at the Jewish Theological Seminary, which he joined in 1999, serving as Senior Director of Institutional Advancement, overseeing the Seminary's development and outreach efforts.
 For five years, Kirshner also served as spiritual leader for the Hebrew Congregation of Fitzgerald, in Southern Georgia.

 Rabbi Kirshner holds the following positions of leadership: